What Does 666 Really Mean in Revelation?

 By the way, some early manuscripts identify the number-name of the Antichrist as 616 (instead of 666).
 By omitting the final “n” in Nero’s name in Greek, transliterating that name into Hebrew, and then adding up the letters, the number of Nero and of the coming Antichrist both add up to 616.
 Regardless of the number, Nero is the only name that can account for both 666 and 616.
 But, 616 is a story for another time.

-I hope my answer is both interesting and informative.
+I hope my answer to what 666 means is both interesting and informative.
 Thanks for the question.